Timeline of Hurricane Katrina: Sunday, August 28, 2005

 At 12:00 PM CDT (1700 UTC), the Louisiana Superdome was opened as a, "refuge of last resort," for those residents that were unable to obtain safe transport out of the city.
 20,000 people entered the Dome.
 The Louisiana National Guard had delivered three truckloads of water and seven truckloads of MRE's to the Superdome, enough to supply 15,000 people for three days.
 4444 Army National Guard and 932 Air National Guard are deployed (5,376 total).

-President Bush declared a state of emergency in Alabama and Mississippi,Press Release.
-"Hurricane Katrina Emergency Declaration ."
-Federal Emergency Management Agency.
-August 28, 2005. and a major disaster in Florida, under the authority of the Stafford Act.
+President Bush declared a state of emergency in Alabama and Mississippi, and a major disaster in Florida, under the authority of the Stafford Act.